CBA Faculty Manual

 Independent research study offers a student an opportunity to explore a research topic especially designed for the student and not available through the current curriculum.
 BADM 595 may be taken by an undergraduate or graduate student as an elective in their program.

 The professor and student must agree on the design of the research project and complete a formal proposal describing the methodology and the product of the study.
 The proposal form for BADM 595/CSCI 471 is available in .pdf format (39 kb.)
 The completed proposal, signed by the faculty member and student, must be submitted by the faculty member to the Dean for approval in order for the student to enroll.
-The appropriate paperwork and proposal, signed by the professor, student, Assistant Dean for Administration and Dean and will be presented to the Associate Dean for Administration for enrollment.
+The appropriate paperwork and proposal, signed by the professor, student, Associate Dean for Administration and Dean and will be presented to the Associate Dean for Administration for enrollment.
 The student will not be officially enrolled without the appropriate signed proposal.
 On completion of the paper/project, the faculty member will give the paper and grade form to the Associate Dean for Administration to record the grade and archive the official copy of the finished graded product of the work.

 Independent Study Courses (graduate and undergraduate students)